uMatrix-Rules/uMatrix-Rules.github.io/index.md

 Here is a summation of all relevant knowledge you should have learned before using the ruleset.

+[uMatrix](https://github.com/gorhill/uMatrix) is a great browser extension, point and click matrix to filter net requests according to source, destination and type.

 ### FAQs

 1. What are principles on enabling third-party elements?